-According to his guilty plea, in 2020, Raji conspired with other individuals to defraud, use, and traffic in unauthorized access devices and obtain more than \$900,000 in unemployment insurance and other COVID-19 related benefits.
-Moreover, from October 2018 to November 2020, Raji conspired with multiple individuals charged in the District of Maryland to defraud multiple businesses, individuals, and financial institutions to illegally obtain more than \$750,000.
+According to his guilty plea, in 2020, Raji conspired with multiple other individuals to defraud, use, and traffic in unauthorized access devices and obtain more than \$900,000 in unemployment insurance and other COVID-19 related benefits.
+Moreover, from October 2018 to November 2020, Raji conspired with multiple individuals, including Adewumi Abioye, age 35, of Randallstown, Maryland and Lukman Salam, age 37, of Delaware, to defraud multiple businesses, individuals, and financial institutions to illegally obtain more than \$750,000.